 Case Study Competition

 The competition will consist of team members compiling a 15-minute oral presentation to a panel of expert academic and industry judges.
-Competing teams will be randomly assigned to one of two groups, from which the top team from each group (as decided by group’s respective judges) will be announced Wednesday, November 14, 2018.
-The two teams will present their solutions to all of our judges at 9:00 a.m. on Friday, November 16, 2018.
+Competing teams will be randomly assigned to one of two groups at the opening reception on the evening of Wednesday, November 14, 2018.
+The competition will begin on Thursday morning, November 15th from which the top team from each group (as decided by group’s respective judges) will be announced Thursday, November 15, 2018 at the awards luncheon.
+The two teams will present their solutions to all of our judges at 8 a.m. on Friday, November 16, 2018.

 Further details and the official undergraduate case study competition rules are listed below.

-The winning team will be awarded a trophy at the awards luncheon on Thursday, November 15, 2018 after the two top teams compete and the judges deliberate.
+The winning team will be awarded a trophy on Friday, November 16, 2018 after the two top teams compete and the judges deliberate.
 In addition, the team’s school will be awarded five (5) registration passes (four students, one advisor) for next year’s SEVT conference.

 Teams should be comprised of no more than four (4) currently enrolled undergraduate students.
 A total of eight (8) teams can be accommodated and are selected on a “first come, first served” basis.